What is Rails?

 - Third-party marketplaces are given access to specific store locations as covered in the MSA.
 If approved to transmit prepaid orders, the marketplace will be activated for that feature through Rails.

 - Third-party marketplaces pull the store info and menu then map everything to their menu structure.

 - Olo works with stores to configure the POS to display Rails-related info on the POS receipts when a Rails order is transmitted.

 - Third-party providers work with stores to send test orders and ensure proper setup of Rails.

 Interested in getting Rails live for your store?
-Contact us and our support team will be happy to assist you.
+Contact our Support team for assistance.